 Wealthy individuals and families continue to move millions (and even billions) of dollars to Nevada, one of the most tax-friendly states in the United States.
 At the forefront of this endeavor is McDonald Carano.
 We counsel clients on all kinds of estate planning initiatives, ranging from the simplest of wills to the most complex of irrevocable trusts and probate and conservatorship issues, as well as every kind of fiduciary income tax matter.
 Our expertise includes uncontested and contested probates, conservatorship, and trust proceedings.
 We represent fiduciaries, beneficiaries and creditors in court and when a problem cannot be resolved through the audit process.
 We prosecute and defend estate-related disputes involving fee controversies, ownership and creditor problems, alleged breaches of trust, will contests and trust contests.
 We also work on estate and gift tax returns, represent clients in tax audits and requests for private letter rulings, and advise closely held and family businesses.

-2020 was the fourth consecutive year that McDonald Carano was the only law firm in Nevada ranked as Band One in the Chambers High Net Worth Guide for Public Wealth Law.
-McDonald Carano attorneys Scott A. Swain and Robert E. Armstrong were also individually recognized as the only Band One lawyers in the Private Wealth Law category in Nevada.
+2021 is the fifth consecutive year that McDonald Carano was the only law firm in Nevada ranked as Band 1 in the Chambers High Net Worth Guide for Private Wealth Law.
+McDonald Carano attorneys Scott A. Swain and Robert E. Armstrong are also individually recognized as the only Band 1 lawyers in the Private Wealth Law category in Nevada since 2017.

 Our Las Vegas and Reno Trust & Estates attorneys are among the most qualified in Nevada.
 Many of our team members have an LL.M. or Master’s Degree in tax.
 Several are licensed CPAs.
 Two are fellows in the American College of Trust and Estate Counsel (ACTEC), the most prestigious affiliation for such practitioners.
 No other Nevada law firm has more than one such fellow, and only seven are admitted statewide.
 We have earned our outstanding reputation in the probate courts in Washoe and Clark Counties, and with the author of the “Decedents’ Estates” chapter of the Nevada Civil Practice Manual for LexisNexis.
 Our firm is also involved in legislative initiatives that improve Nevada’s tax-advantaged climate, particularly with regard to issues involving private-trust companies and asset-protection trusts.